hlmeS/itm387k/index.md

 ![First Metric](images/tableau_hbar/dualAxisHbars_formatting.png)

-This looks a lot better, we can now easily compare the two metrics wihtin each category.
+This looks a lot better, we can now easily compare the two metrics within each category.
 Final formatting can be applied at this point, such as coloring and sorting.
 The `pivot` operator could be applied to obtain a vertical bar chart with direct metric comparison.

 # Lab 7: K-Mean Clustering with Rapidminer